-Positive Shareholder Opinion of the Mutual Fund Industry Remained Steady in Mid-2014
+Positive Shareholder Opinion of the Mutual Fund Industry Remained Steady in Mid-2015

-The percentage of fund shareholders with positive opinions about the mutual fund industry remained steady in mid-2014.
-Sixty-eight percent of mutual fund-owning households familiar with mutual fund companies had
+The percentage of fund shareholders with positive opinions about the mutual fund industry remained steady in mid-2015.
+Sixty-seven percent of mutual fund-owning households familiar with mutual fund companies had "very"

-1 For the incidence (percentage of U.S. households) of mutual fund ownership by account type, see Figures A7 and A8 in the appendix.
+&lt;sup>1 For the incidence (percentage of U.S. households) of mutual fund ownership by account type, see Figures A7 and A8 in the appendix.